Mike & Kathy Yager "Young Love" (197--?) (LP)

-After the fabled supergroup Buffalo Springfield imploded, some clever record execs found a way to recycle a few songs left over from the uncut sessions-that-might-have-been.
-This hastily-concieved studio band got to record six unused offerings by Stephen Stills and Neil Young, and fans of early country-rock might find the familiar airy harmonies and folk-soul arrangements comforting.
-One bandmember, teenaged guitarist Pat Flynn, later helped co-found the pioneering acoustic group, New Grass Revival, which helped open up bluegrass music to the hip and happening new, rock-friendly sounds of the '60s and '70s.
+After the fabled hippie supergroup Buffalo Springfield imploded, some clever record execs found a way to recycle a few songs left over from the uncut sessions-that-might-have-been.
+This hastily-conceived studio band got to record six unused offerings by Stephen Stills and Neil Young, and fans of early country-rock might find the familiar, airy harmonies and folk-soul arrangements comforting.
+The remainder of the tracks are credited to Jerry Tawney, who moved through a string of little-known bands in the late 'Sixites and early 'Seventies.
+Perhaps the most notable member of the group was teenaged guitarist Pat Flynn, who later co-founded the pioneering acoustic group, New Grass Revival, which helped open up bluegrass music to the hip and happening new, rock-friendly sounds of the era.
 This wasn't a game-changing record, but it fits nicely into the whole Poco/Eagles/Ozark Mountain Daredevils side of things.

 Buddy York "You Don't Meet Many Old Cowboys" (Silver Dollar Records, 1976) (LP)

 Rusty York "The Cincinnati Fireball" (Gee Dee Music, 1994) (CD)

 Rusty York & J. D. Jarvis "Blue Grass Gospel Songs" (Rural Rhythm Records, 1968) (LP)